-Because families and guests are not permitted in the school building (beyond the offices), and we are focused on reducing co-mingling of students from separate classrooms, we have created classroom drop-off and pick-up zones along the parking lot sidewalks.
-A map of the zones will be made available to all families through our building newsletter, school web-page, and with our annual Welcome Back Newsletter.
+A map of Evergreen's drop-off and pick-up zones will be made available to all families through our building newsletter, school web-page, and with our annual Welcome Back Newsletter.
 The following details will be important as we work together to ensure a safe and orderly drop-off and pick-up process.